Post Summary: Day Trips From Eugene Oregon (Coast, Mountains, + Everything In Between)

 Additionally, you can spend a few more nights near Oakridge, Oregon, and make a day trip out to Crater Lake National Park!
 From Oakridge, take the easy 1.5 to 2-hour drive to explore Oregon’s ancient lake.
 One of the Seven Wonders of Oregon, this park is iconic for this collapsed volcano-turned alpine lake in the middle of the Cascade Mountains.
 It’s also the deepest lake in America!

 There are so many things to do at Crater Lake, including taking a Wizard Island boat tour, seeing the amazing views from Rim drive, and watching the sunset from Watchman Overlook.

 Dress warmly though – Crater Lake tends to stay cold year-round and the Visitors Center sits at 6,500 above sea level.

 9. Stop For Adventure in the Mckenzie River Corridor

 Seeking an adrenaline rush?
-Highway 126 is the perfect route for waterfall hunters, explorers, and brave pathfinders.
+Highway 126 is the perfect route for people who love Oregon waterfalls, explorers, and brave pathfinders.

 There are many stops to take along this road, and we’re highlighting some of our favorite stops below for one of the most fun day trips from Eugene Oregon!